statiagov/gesmew/guides/content/developer/deployment/heroku.md

 !!!
-Mention of 3rd party products does not imply endorsement.
+Mention of 3rd party establishments does not imply endorsement.
 !!!

 ## Overview